calligraffiti/cookiecutter-fountain/README.md

   * `project_title`: The human-readable name of your screenplay, defaults to `Screenplay Title`
   * `remote_url`: The remote URL for the newly created repository.
 This is not only used to add it as a remote to the Git repository, but also to enable integration with some services.
 Defaults to `None` although we strongly advise you to specify it.
-  * `project_slug`: This will be the name of the generated directory.By default, it is deduced from the specified remote URL and the given project name.
+  * `project_slug`: This will be the name of the generated directory.
+By default, it is deduced from the specified remote URL and the given project name.
   * `full_name`: Author's name, defaults to `Your Name`.
   * `prod_company`: Production company name, defaults to `None`.
   * `email`: Author's email, defaults to `Your Email`.